tetianafesenko/Excel_to_AI_Final_Assignmentb/README.md

 # Excel_to_AI_Final_Assignmentb
-Final work for the 3 day webinar 2023
+Final work for the 3 day webinar 2023 AI